dc540/arduinohidprox/README.md

 Weigand data over the standard DATA0 and DATA1 outputs, they'll probably work.

 Tie DATA0 to PIN2, and DATA1 to PIN3, and let her rip.
 Debugging data available in serial monitor.
-Will be adding basic display configuration back in as time permits.
+User feedback provided via 128x64 monochrome SSD_1306 display.
+Adapt to your own display if you have something different.
+First draft was using a QAPASS 1602 LCD.